PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 The first tool is [PrettyCI](https://prettyci.com/).
 This tool will look at your Pull Request and check whether the code-style is correct.
 If not, it will block the PR from being merged and tell you what is wrong.

 It might appear trivial, but having a unified code-style on the project actually helps a lot.
 It is a lot easier to work on a big codebase like PrestaShop if all code is written following the same conventions: snake_case or camelCase, how to write the phpDoc, when to use white spaces ... it makes the code look like if it was written by a single developer.
 Just like reading a book with two different styles in it, having a codebase with different styles is making it harder to navigate.
-It also makes the pull requests easier to review !
+A unified code-style also makes the pull requests easier to review !

 If PrettyCI states that your pull request has issues, you need to fix the issues by looking at PrettyCI output to understand what needs to be fixed.